projectglow/glow/docs/source/tutorial.rst

 .. important::

-  Notebooks in the Glow documentation are tested nightly.
+  Please make sure phenotypes are sorted in the same order as genotypes.

 1. Quality Control
 ------------------